scriptfarm/Atlas-Android-Messenger/README.md

   * **SettingsActivity:** Global application settings.
   * **ConversationDetailsActivity:** Settings for a particular Conversation.
 * **PushNotificationReceiver:** Handles `com.layer.sdk.PUSH` Intents and displays notifications.
 * **AuthenticationProvider:** Interface used by the Messenger app to authenticate users.
-Default implementations are provided by gradle `flavors`; see *Build Variants* below.
+Default implementation is provided; see *provider* below.

 ## <a name="identityproviders"></a>Identity Providers

 Atlas Messenger uses the `AuthenticationProvider` interface to authenticate with various backends.
-Additional identity providers can integrate with Atlas Messenger by implementing `AuthenticationProvider` and using a custom login Activity, similar to the provided flavors below.
+Additional identity providers can integrate with Atlas Messenger by implementing `AuthenticationProvider` and using a custom login Activity.

-### <a name="buildvariants"></a>Provided Flavors
+### <a name="provider"></a> Provider
-Two default implementations are provided via [product flavors](http://developer.android.com/tools/building/configuring-gradle.html#workBuildVariants), where each flavor implements a custom `AuthenticationProvider`, a custom Atlas `Participant`, and provides login Activities for gathering their required credentials:

-1. **atlasprovider:** For use in the [Layer Atlas demo](https://getatlas.layer.com/android).
-This authentication flow utilizes a QR-Code scanner to capture a Layer App ID from the Layer developer dashboard.
-The scanner can be bypassed by supplying your Atlas demo App ID in the `App.LAYER_APP_ID` constant.
-2. **herokuprovider:** For use with the deployable [Rails Provider](https://github.com/layerhq/layer-identity-provider) backend.
-Your Layer App ID must be set in the `App.LAYER_APP_ID` constant.

-In Android Studio, switch flavors using Build Variants, typically in the side tab on the lower left of the Android Studio window.
+To use the sample app, you need to register your app on the [Dashboard] (https://developer.layer.com) and follow the guide to deploy the [Sample Identity Provider](https://github.com/layerhq/layer-identity-provider) backend on Heroku.
+In assets/LayerConfiguration.json, update the "name" and "app_id" to the values displayed on the dashboard; update the "identity_provider_url" to the URL of the sample app you deployed on Heroku.

+`[
+  {
+    "name": null,
+    "app_id": null,
+    "identity_provider_url": null
+  }
+]`

+Learn more about the authentication flow [here] (https://docs.layer.com/sdk/android/authentication).

 ### <a name="pushnotifications"></a>Push Notifications

 In order to build Atlas-Messenger, you must generate a `google-services.json` file so push notifications will be enabled.
 If this is not done, the Gradle build will fail with the error: `File google-services.json is missing.
 The Google Services Plugin cannot function without it.`

 To do this, please follow the push notification setup steps [here](https://docs.layer.com/sdk/android/push).

+#### To Disable Notification
-You may also remove the `google-services` plugin in the necessary `build.gradle` files to disable push notifications.
+* Remove the `google-services` plugin in the necessary `build.gradle` files.
+* Set `options.useFirebaseCloudMessaging(true)` to false in `App.generateLayerClient()`

+## Building and releasing
+Ensure that the apk is signed using at least signing `v1` (and optionally `v2`).
+Not signing with `v1` will result in a certificate not found error on devices below Android 7.0

 ## <a name="contributing"></a>Contributing
 Atlas is an Open Source project maintained by Layer.
 Feedback and contributions are always welcome and the maintainers try to process patches as quickly as possible.
 Feel free to open up a Pull Request or Issue on Github.